r-barnes/gvoiceParser/README.md

 Usage for the Rest of Us
 ========================

 What's that?
-You want your GV numbers in a nice database so you back-up them up or do stats or something?
+You want your GV numbers in a nice database so you can back-up them up or do stats or something?
 Got you covered.

 There's a handy file in the repo named "gvproc.py".